 1887 Robinson's Atlas of the City of Brooklyn, New York.
-E. Robinson, New York, Plate 73.
+E. Robinson, New York.
+Plate 73.
 Scale: 200 Feet to the Inch.
 (Map 9)

-Block 1735 had by 1886 been developed with residential structures along the west side of Walworth Street.
+By 1887 Block 1735 had been developed with residential structures along the west side of Walworth Street.
 Several of the lots had additional dwelling units in the rear yard, but none of the lots encompassed by the project area had commercial uses associated with them.
-Lot 27 was occupied by a 3-story dwelling with a shop on the ground floor.
-This building had a 1-story extension at the rear.
+Lot 29 was occupied by a 3-story dwelling.
 There were no other structures on the lot.